-A change of plans outside of Open Enrollment or under a Special Enrollment right is generally permitted only once in Your lifetime.
+A change of plans outside of Open Enrollment or not under a Special Enrollment right is generally permitted only once in Your lifetime.

-You and your Dependents may opt out of dental and/or vision benefits, but the amount of your monthly employee premium will not change.
+You and your Dependents may opt out of dental and/or vision benefits.
 Contact the Fund Office for more information about dropping dental and/or vision benefits.